Ordisoftware/Hebrew-Calendar/README.md

 - Add options to show the weekly parashah description box at startup and after shabat while running.
 - Fix current day labels not correctly updated.
+- Fix setup that creates the Run at Windows startup registry key even unchecked.

 #### 2021.05.31 - Version 8.1